mabthew/telemetry_generator/README.md

 ### Improvements

-In order to get this completed and turned in a reasonable amount of time, I had to make choices about what to implement and what to leave unimplemented.
+To complete this assignment and submit it in a reasonable amount of time, I had to make choices about what to implement and what to leave unimplemented.
 Given more time, I would focus on expanding functionality.
 This framework would be much more powerful if it allowed config files to drive program execution rather than command line input.
-Further, the network implementation is very simple and would probably be more useful if it allowed for http requests and content of different types like json or files.
+Further, the network implementation is very simple and would probably be more useful if it allowed for http requests and content of different types like JSON or files.
 Another thing I would spend time on is testing for more edge cases.